Rep. Julie Johnson Sells Accenture plc (NYSE:ACN) Shares

 - Sold $1,001 – $15,000 in shares of Teradyne (NASDAQ:TER) on 3/3/2025.

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, May 15th.
-Stockholders of record on Thursday, April 10th will be paid a $1.48 dividend.
-This represents a $5.92 annualized dividend and a dividend yield of 2.10%.
-The ex-dividend date of this dividend is Thursday, April 10th.
-Accenture’s dividend payout ratio is currently 48.89%.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, May 15th.
+Stockholders of record on Thursday, April 10th will be given a dividend of $1.48 per share.
+The ex-dividend date is Thursday, April 10th.
+This represents a $5.92 dividend on an annualized basis and a dividend yield of 2.10%.
+Accenture’s payout ratio is 48.89%.

 Wall Street Analyst Weigh In

-Several research analysts have weighed in on the stock.
-Wolfe Research upgraded shares of Accenture from a “peer perform” rating to an “outperform” rating and set a $425.00 price target on the stock in a research report on Wednesday, January 8th.
-Barclays lowered their price objective on Accenture from $415.00 to $390.00 and set an “overweight” rating on the stock in a research report on Monday, March 24th.
-Robert W. Baird raised shares of Accenture from a “neutral” rating to an “outperform” rating and set a $390.00 target price for the company in a report on Monday, March 17th.
-Royal Bank of Canada decreased their price objective on shares of Accenture from $399.00 to $392.00 and set an “outperform” rating on the stock in a research report on Friday, March 21st.
-Finally, UBS Group cut their target price on Accenture from $455.00 to $387.00 and set a “buy” rating for the company in a research report on Friday, March 21st.
-Eight investment analysts have rated the stock with a hold rating, fifteen have issued a buy rating and one has assigned a strong buy rating to the stock.
-According to data from MarketBeat.com, Accenture currently has an average rating of “Moderate Buy” and a consensus price target of $377.82.
+A number of equities research analysts have recently commented on the company.
+Jefferies Financial Group dropped their target price on Accenture from $385.00 to $355.00 and set a “hold” rating on the stock in a research report on Tuesday, January 21st.
+Barclays lowered their price objective on shares of Accenture from $415.00 to $390.00 and set an “overweight” rating on the stock in a research report on Monday, March 24th.
+StockNews.com lowered shares of Accenture from a “buy” rating to a “hold” rating in a research report on Tuesday, March 11th.
+Royal Bank of Canada reduced their price objective on Accenture from $399.00 to $392.00 and set an “outperform” rating on the stock in a research note on Friday, March 21st.
+Finally, Robert W. Baird raised Accenture from a “neutral” rating to an “outperform” rating and set a $390.00 price target on the stock in a research report on Monday, March 17th.
+Eight equities research analysts have rated the stock with a hold rating, fifteen have given a buy rating and one has given a strong buy rating to the company’s stock.
+According to data from MarketBeat, the stock currently has a consensus rating of “Moderate Buy” and a consensus price target of $377.82.

-Several hedge funds and other institutional investors have recently bought and sold shares of the company.
-Visionary Wealth Advisors grew its holdings in Accenture by 3.5% during the 4th quarter.
-Visionary Wealth Advisors now owns 778 shares of the information technology services provider’s stock worth $274,000 after acquiring an additional 26 shares in the last quarter.
-Vivaldi Capital Management LP grew its stake in Accenture by 3.6% in the fourth quarter.
-Vivaldi Capital Management LP now owns 782 shares of the information technology services provider’s stock valued at $292,000 after purchasing an additional 27 shares during the last quarter.
-Newbridge Financial Services Group Inc. lifted its position in Accenture by 5.7% during the fourth quarter.
-Newbridge Financial Services Group Inc. now owns 518 shares of the information technology services provider’s stock valued at $182,000 after acquiring an additional 28 shares during the last quarter.
-FPC Investment Advisory Inc. boosted its position in shares of Accenture by 62.2% in the 4th quarter.
-FPC Investment Advisory Inc. now owns 73 shares of the information technology services provider’s stock worth $28,000 after purchasing an additional 28 shares in the last quarter.
-Finally, New England Professional Planning Group Inc. grew its stake in shares of Accenture by 4.6% during the fourth quarter.
-New England Professional Planning Group Inc. now owns 655 shares of the information technology services provider’s stock worth $230,000 after acquiring an additional 29 shares during the last quarter.
-Institutional investors own 75.14% of the company’s stock.
+Several institutional investors have recently bought and sold shares of the stock.
+Morse Asset Management Inc acquired a new stake in shares of Accenture in the third quarter valued at $25,000.
+FPC Investment Advisory Inc. boosted its position in Accenture by 62.2% in the 4th quarter.
+FPC Investment Advisory Inc. now owns 73 shares of the information technology services provider’s stock valued at $28,000 after buying an additional 28 shares during the last quarter.
+Kohmann Bosshard Financial Services LLC acquired a new position in Accenture in the fourth quarter valued at approximately $30,000.
+Mpwm Advisory Solutions LLC bought a new stake in shares of Accenture during the 4th quarter valued at $30,000.
+Finally, POM Investment Strategies LLC boosted its position in shares of Accenture by 64.2% in the 4th quarter.
+POM Investment Strategies LLC now owns 87 shares of the information technology services provider’s stock worth $31,000 after purchasing an additional 34 shares during the last quarter.
+Institutional investors and hedge funds own 75.14% of the company’s stock.

 About Representative Johnson